-The Town is proposing a by-law to protect trees on Town-owned property.
-This by-law will require a permit to remove or injure a Town-owned tree.
-It will also establish fines and penalties for the un-authorized removal of or injury to a town-owned tree.
+On November 13th, 2017 Council enacted a by-law to protect trees on Town-owned property.
+This by-law requires that a permit be obtained to remove or injure a Town-owned tree.
+It also establishs fines and penalties for the un-authorized removal of or injury to a town-owned tree.

 As population pressure and economic demand for land and timber increases, the sustainability of urban forests is threatened.
 Trees are an intrinsic part of our communities, towns, cities, and regional districts.
 They play a vital role in creating and maintaining sustainable communities that attract and retain residents and businesses.
 A healthy urban canopy can be considered as an investment that will only appreciate over time.